ShivakumarValpady/Data-Structures-and-Algorithms-Udacity/2 - Problems vs Algorithms/explanation_6.md

 Time complexity: O(n) An array traversal of length n is required and thus O(n)

-Space Complexity: O(n), where n is the length of the array to store the input
+Space Complexity: O(1), where n is the length of the array to store the input